-- workflowID The workflow ID for this invocation of the workflow - config_work_dir The path to the work directory in the Toil Config.
+- workflowID The workflow ID for this invocation of the workflow - config_work_dir The path to the work directory in the Toil Config. - config_coordination_dir The path to the coordination directory in the Toil Config.

+'''

 open (job: toil.job.Job) \rightarrow Generator[None, None, None]

+'''